 Bandaranaike International Airport serves as a hub for several airlines.
 Major carriers include:

-The airport offers flights to a variety of international destinations across Europe, Asia, the Middle East, and Australia.
+The airport offers flights to various international destinations in Europe, Asia, the Middle East, and Australia.

 Security Measures